Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: The Method of Layers for Restricting the Connection Search

 When searching for the heteroclinic trajectory which arises due to the manifolds' intersection at $\bold{x}$, it is enough to find any point on the orbit of $\bold{x}$ under the map $F$, including $F^{k}(\bold{x})$ from the preceding analysis.
 Based on the above discussion, it is clear that we will find the point $F^{k}(\bold{x})$ if we look for intersections of pairs of layers of form $(U_{n}, S_{n})$ or $(U_{n}, S_{n-1})$ for $n \in \mathbb{Z^{+}}$ (as mentioned earlier, our experience is that the manifolds do not intersect for $|s_{u}| < D_{u}$ and $|s_{s}| < D_{s}$, so we only consider positive $n$).
 Since $\bold{x}$ was an arbitrary heteroclinic point, if we search for intersections of pairs of layers of the form just presented above, we will find all possible heteroclinic trajectories.

-As a final note, it is easy to see that if $U_{n_{1}}$ intersects $S_{n_{2}}$, this implies that the time of flight of the resulting heteroclinic connection from the fundamental domain of one torus manifold to the other is $2\pi(n_{1}+n_{2})/\Omega_p$; this is because $n_{1}+n_{2}$ mappings by $F$ are required.
+As a final note, it is easy to see that if $U_{n_{1}}$ intersects $S_{n_{2}}$, then the time of flight of the resulting heteroclinic connection from the fundamental domain of one torus manifold to the other is $2\pi(n_{1}+n_{2})/\Omega_p$; this is because $n_{1}+n_{2}$ mappings by $F$ are required.
 Hence, the layer indices can be thought of as a proxy for the connection trajectory time of flight.